theobrook/Silwood_Park_Soil_Metabarcoding_Practical/index.md

 list.files(path)

 # Set your save_path, this is where all your outputs will be saved
-save_path <- "path/to/somewhere/on/your/computer/or/OneDrive" # Not the same place as your path above
+save_path <- "path/to/somewhere/on/your/computer/or/OneDrive" # do not use the same location as your path above
 ```

 ## Task 2: Install and load packages (libraries)